GDG-Paris/site-devfest/content/_index.md

 ## The venue

-### Espace Charenton
+### Le Palais des Congrès d'Issy

-The Espace Charenton is a modern place of exchange, located on a privileged location, in the immediate vicinity of the subway.
+Le Palais des Congrès d'Issy is a modern place of exchange, located on a privileged location, in the immediate vicinity of the subway.